Lake Berryessa: Management

-In the late afternoon of April 27, 2016, a funnel cloud appeared at Lake Berryessa.

-The 2015-2016 "El Nino" did not dramatically raise the lake's water level at Berryessa.
-The total rainfall at the end of March 2016 was just a few inches from the average and the lake was actually just shy of its capacity the year prior.

 Recreation

 Popular activities include fishing, waterskiing, jet skiing, pleasure boating, kayaking and canoeing, hiking, road bicycling, motorcycle pleasure biking, birding, wildlife observation, picnicking, and swimming.
 The Lake Berryessa Seaplane Base is located on the lake's surface, and an estimated 200 seaplane operations were reported between September 2011 and September 2012.
 It is used for seaplane landings and splash-ins.

 Lake Berryessa is a swimming and water skiing site for enthusiasts.
 The narrow portion of the reservoir, nearest to the Monticello Dam, is referred to as the "Narrows," and is sometimes busy with boaters on holidays and weekends.